darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 ### I want to add this True Native Mode code, to my Android phone?
 It is my understanding that the two files responsible for making this all happen are, audio_platform_info.xml and mixer_paths_tasha.xml.
 This is only a theory, I am 98% positive, that you only need to mod those two files.
 Duplicate all the changes I made leaving intact your unique settings.
 I made notes in both files, to help you along the way.
 This is not for the novice computer user.
 The mixer_paths file must have zero typos, zero mistakes, zero errors.
 The QuadDAC also needs Enable System wide QuadDAC support v8.2 aka build.prop audio tweaks.<br>

+I could help you out a little, sorry I didn't think of it tell just now. ;) Let's talk about the mixer_paths_tasha.xml file.
+Your file may have a different name, that's fine it does not matter.
+First thing you want to do is copy from line number 97 to line number 5558 and paste in your mixer_paths file at the very top, well under the copyright notice.
+Then you can get to work deleting and adding all the changes I made to the mixer_paths file.
+Everything I deleted of importance is included in the 5558 lines of code I programed.
+Make sure there are only two mixer and /mixer one at the top and at the bottom.

 ### Will this True Native Mode code work on other Android phones other than the Lgv20?
 Short answer, yes.
 As long as your phone has a Saber ESS QuadDAC.